 To become a candidate for certification and registration, you must demonstrate good moral character.
 Learn more about our ethics requirements.

-If you have concerns about a potential ethics violation—and you’re more than six months away from graduation—consider requesting an ethics review before you apply for ARRT certification and registration.
+If you have concerns about a potential ethics violation—and you’re more than eight months away from graduation—consider requesting an ethics review before you apply for ARRT certification and registration.
 This is called an ethics review preapplication.

 An ethics review preapplication is optional, however, it may be a good option if you've faced: